CodeForPhilly/balancer-main/README.md

 Likewise, you can view the first iteration [build of the website here](https://64861cae18fa9449694ad5ef--deft-tapioca-dd7777.netlify.app/).

 ## Project Updates
+[Release V1.02272024]
+Updated Help Page.
+Thank you @kristo_baricevic
+Make 'Contact us' a mailto link.
+Thank you @greggaleg Improve Chat Response Formatting in UI.
+Thank you @greggaleg

 ## Current Tasks

+Official Deployment System:  @joshgerstein
+Prompt Creations:  @erinc
+Additional Business Logic for New Patient Form: @tomdoan Backend for Feedback Form: @dattali
+Redesign of AI Architecture
+Add logging to the backend for debugging Documentations of Forking and merging branches.

 ## Languages/Frameworks